 INGESTION: Ingestion is not anticipated to be a significant route of exposure for any component of this product.
-If this product is swallowed, it may cause nausea, vomiting, diarrhea, and abdominal discomfort.
+If this product is swallowed, it may cause nausea, vomiting, and diarrhea.
+A significant hazard associated with ingestion of this product is aspiration; breathing this material into the lungs can cause severe lung irritation and tissue damage, which can cause chemical pneumonia or pulmonary edema (life-threatening lung conditions).